Kate Middleton Takes a Twirl With Paddington Bear During Train Station Visit

 Duchess of Cambridge Kate Middleton has the moves.

 The expectant royal mama had her dancing shoes ready for an impromptu twirl with a special fuzzy friend on Monday.
 While joining her husband Prince William and brother-in-law Prince Harry for a visit to Paddington Station, Middleton met Paddington Bear himself ahead of the debut of Paddington 2 and the two used the platform as their dance floor in front of an audience of children.
+The mother of Prince Georgeand Princess Charlotte stunned in a blush Orla Kiely dress embellished with floral appliqués and black trim and completed the elegant look with a pair of black block heels.

 Following her jig, she and the other royals bid farewell to youngsters on a vintage Belmond British Pullman train.
 The children were sponsored by the Charities Forum event to enjoy a day in the countryside joined by cast and crew of the film.